Emergent magnetic texture in driven twisted bilayer graphene: Model

 To describe the low energetic electronic properties, we use a tight-binding Hamiltonian (above denoted as $H_C$) with hopping amplitude $t_{ij}(d_{ij}) = V_{pp\sigma}(d_{ij})\cos^2(\alpha) + V_{pp\pi}(d_{ij})\sin^2(\alpha)$ between sites $i$ and $j$, where $d_{ij} = |\vec{d}_{ij}| = |\vec{R}_j - \vec{R}_i|$ is the bond length and $\alpha$ is the angle formed by $\vec{d}_{ij}$ and the \textit{z-axis}.
 The value of the inter-atomic matrix elements is a function of the bond length:\cite{Brihuega12,Moon12} $V_{pp\sigma} = V_{pp\sigma}^0 e^{-\frac{d_{ij}-d_0}{\delta}},~V_{pp\pi} = V_{pp\pi}^0 e^{-\frac{d_{ij}-a}{\delta}}$ where $V_{pp\sigma}^0 = t_{\perp}^0 =0.48~\text{eV}$, $V_{pp\pi}^0 = t_0 = -2.7~\text{eV}$, $a= 0.142~\text{nm}$, $d_{0} = 0.335~\text{nm}$ and $\delta = 0.184\sqrt{3}a$.

 To properly characterize the electronic properties of TBG, one needs to go beyond the nearest-neigbour description, thus for a site $i$ we select the neighbours $j$ located inside a radius $d_{ij}\leq 4a$.
 The previous restriction reduces the efficiency of recursive techniques to calculate the Green's functions of the central region and the contacts.
-To overcome these technical problems, we first use a sparse representation of the Hamiltonian and secondly, we set the self-energy terms to $\Sigma_{L(R)} = -i|t_0|$.\cite{Bahamon} The last approximation is valid whenever a large number of modes is injected into the central region.\cite{Schomerus}
+To overcome these technical problems, we first represent the Hamiltonian of the entire device as a sparse matrix and secondly, we set the self-energy terms to $\Sigma_{L}=\Sigma_{R}= -i|t_0|$.\cite{Bahamon} The last approximation is valid whenever a large number of modes is injected into the central region.\cite{Schomerus}